realworldocaml/book/en/04-lists-options-and-patterns.md

 singly-linked lists of this kind don't have an efficient `length` operation.
 However, we can address the space problem using _tail recursion_.

+_(yminsky: Probably some explanation is required for the word "stack frame", which I think we can't assume people will just know.)_

 Tail recursion occurs whenever the result of the recursive call is returned immediately by the calling function.
 In this case, the